weeta-code/PAA/README.md

 See C++/C files for implementation.
 Python file is solely for parametric customizeable graph using streamlit.
 Feel free to implement into your own simulations/game engines!

 ## To use:
+* Run this copy&pasted command: mkdir build cd build cmake .. make
-* Simply run the .py file included inside the /build directory and play around with it!
+* Move the .py file into the /build directory and run it